 - Be quick like a bunny.
 Thank-you letters going through the postal system need to go out within 48 hours.
 Automated receipts should go out immediately.
 Check the text on those to be sure they’re warm and sincere, not just the default language of the software you’re using.

-Watch this short 3 minute video as I explain the importance of not wasting your fundraising opportunities for a game changing gift.
+Watch this short 3 minute video as I explain the importance of not wasting your big fundraising opportunities:

 Fundraising truth for small and new nonprofits: Make thanking donors a priority.
 Spend as much time thanking as you do asking.
 Treat every donor as if they’re capable of making a game-changing gift.

 Do that and you’ll feel like you just sprouted wings and are flying!